blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Containerization/Docker/Docker.md

     [other options]
 ```
 ### Building a container
 Containers are built using Dockerfiles.
-A Dockerfile is comprised of many instructions and
+A Dockerfile is comprised of many instructions.
+The instructions are written as uppercase by convention.
+All Dockerfiles begin with the `FROM <base image>` instruction, which may only be preceded by `ARG` instructions.

 When using a Dockerfile, the easiest way to think about what needs to be put into a new container is this way: You're taking some base-level container and adding or overriding stuff in your Dockerfile to ultimately generate a stand-lone container that's a new image.